Meg Toroni đ“‚€

 VirtualAvailable

 The greatest skill in life: Asking for help.
 The most successful people have a team to assist in their decision making and managing priorities.
 I want to be on your team.
 Fun Fact: I am big on the team mentality because I referee basketball.
 Refereeing requires an unbiased point of view and thick skin.
 I cast no judgment and I am ready to listen to the good, the bad, and the ugly.
 I am here for you!
 Therapy is a powerful tool during any change of life circumstance because it can be uncomfortable and confusing.
 This discomfort could surface some negative coping skills.
 My role is to advocate for your needs, help identify the stressors, and guide you to the best changes necessary to challenge yourself during this trying time.
-Working in the drug and alcohol field for 10+ years has provided me with the opportunity to work with people from all walks of life relearning how to operate in the world without previous bad habits (substances, codependency, eating disorders).
-Trauma was usually the running theme for most people in addiction.
-I am experienced with working with clients with PTSD to process and overcome the trauma.
-I am very flexible if you do not see something available in my schedule feel free to reach out and ask because we can most likely make something work out. *Disclaimer: I cannot take evening appointments until after the New Year.
+Working in the drug and alcohol field for 10+ years has provided me with the opportunity to work with people from all walks of life relearning how to operate in the world without previous bad habits (substances, codependency, eating disorders, etc.) Trauma was usually the running theme for most people in addiction.
+I am experienced with working with clients with PTSD to process and overcome the trauma experience. *Disclaimer: I cannot take evening appointments until the Spring.
 I apologize but do have a slot on Saturday to accommodate.
+When booking the appointment, just message me about the Saturday slot to see if it is available.
 Please don't hesitate to reach out if you do think we would be a great fit & I will see what kind of flexibility we can schedule. thaaanks!!

 Get to know me